 As a disabled veteran, I used the VA system after departing the military.
 I grew frustrated because I experienced long wait times.
 Over time the VA has improved, but there is still more that must be done to ensure our Vets get quality care promptly.
 Republicans have voiced a preference for privatizing the VA.
 I do not support the privatization of the VA.
 In recent years the VA developed a program to allow Veterans to receive treatment from private care providers.
 While I do understand that not all treatment can happen at the VA, my greatest fear is the chiseling away of the primary purpose of the VA.

-In Congress I will work on funding additional VA centers in rural areas.
+In Congress, I will work on funding additional VA centers in rural areas.
 Not only will this provide the care our Veterans need closer to home but will create jobs for the community.

-After getting out of the military it took a little time to adapt to civilian life.
-Converting what I did in the military to what is equivalent in the civilian world, healthcare you name it there were differences.
-I can only images soldiers who have served in hostile environments on to be discharged with PTSD.
-In Congress I will work towards creating “My Brothers Keeper”.
-A program that’s not so different from “AAA”.
-Where soldiers that have experienced combat and was successfully able to adapt after discharge could mentor other soldiers that are currently dealing with PTSD.
-I idea came from after I left the military how I’m still closer to those we are serving or served.
-A bond that seems to never end.
+After my term of service (ETS) ended in the military, it took some time to adapt to civilian life.
+I found it difficult converting the skills I learned in the military to the skills required in the civilian world.
+Understanding America’s healthcare was another issue I had to overcome.
+And finally, the uncertainty of finding a job was stressful.
+There have been positive changes in the military and preparations before a solider is discharge, but we can do more.
+I can only imagine soldiers who have served in hostile environments only to be discharged with PTSD to find it challenging in the civilian world.
+In Congress, I will work towards creating “My Brothers Keeper.”
+A program that’s not so different from “AAA.”
+Where soldiers that have experienced combat and were successfully able to adapt after discharge could mentor other soldiers that are currently dealing with PTSD.
+My idea came from after I left the military and how I’m still closer to those who are serving or have served.
+“A bond that seems never to end.”